 Massage therapy can be very effective in the treatment of the following conditions:

-- Whiplash and other MVA related pain and injury
+- Whiplash and other MVA related pain and injury – We are able to directly bill ICBC for approved claims

 - Overuse injuries, from smart-phone thumbs to stiff, computer shoulders